-- A. The County shall administratively adopt and administer the alternative program by administrative rules adopted by the director pursuant to Hawaii Revised Statutes Chapter 91. - B. Property owners that are not eligible for the government program or who elect not to participate in the government program for the removal of the fire debris on their properties must comply with the requirements of the alternative program.
-Under the alternative program, before any fire debris is removed from a property, the owner shall submit an application as adopted by the director to the director.
-Work shall not begin until the director approves the application.
-The work performed under the Alternative Program must conform to all requisite guidelines as adopted by the Director. - C. The director shall establish an end date or deadline by which properties in the alternative program must be cleaned up.
-Upon the completion of the removal of fire debris and hazard trees under the alternative program, the property owner shall submit to the director documentation that demonstrates the removal of fire debris and hazard trees was completed in compliance with applicable standards and requirements as established by the director. - D. The director shall establish an end date or deadline by which property owners who are not participating in the government program must submit an alternative program application to the director in accordance with this ordinance.
-Such properties that have fire debris from structures damaged or destroyed in the Maui Wildfires, or hazard trees damaged or destroyed in the Maui Wildfires that have not submitted an application for the alternative program by that date are hereby declared a public nuisance and health hazard and shall be subject to nuisance abatement pursuant to this ordinance. - E. The director may extend deadlines under the alternative program as necessary and appropriate to facilitate the cleanup, avoid undue hardship, and to protect public health and safety. - F. Notwithstanding any contrary provision in the Maui County code, no building permit for demolition shall be required for private fire debris removal work for which the Alternative Program has issued an approval to allow such work to proceed.
+- A. The County designated department shall administratively adopt and administer the alternative program by administrative rules adopted by the director pursuant to Hawaii Revised Statutes Chapter 91 consistent with the requirements reviewed and approved by applicable federal, state and county agencies.
+The designated department is authorized to adopt the requirements of the alternate program as administrative rules pursuant to Hawaii Revised Statutes Chapter 91 to the extent required. - B. Property owners that are not eligible for the government program or who elect not to participate in the government program for the removal of the fire debris on their properties must comply with the requirements of the alternative program.
+Under the alternative program, before any fire debris is removed from a property, the owner shall submit an application as adopted by the director designated department to the designated department director.
+Work shall not begin until the designated

+- department director approves the application.
+The work performed under the Alternative Program must conform to all requisite guidelines as adopted by the designated departmentDirector. - C. The designated department director-shall establish an end date or deadline by which properties in the alternative program must be cleaned up.
+Upon the completion of the removal of fire debris and hazard trees under the alternative program, the property owner shall submit to the designated department director documentation that demonstrates the removal of fire debris and hazard trees was completed in compliance with applicable standards and requirements as established by the designated department director. - D. The designated department director-shall establish an end date or deadline by which property owners who are not participating in the government program must submit an alternative program application to the designated department director in accordance with this ordinance.
+Such deadline must be at least one month after completion of re-entry for the Lahaina Wildfire Disaster Area.
+Such properties that have fire debris from structures damaged or destroyed in the Maui Wildfires, or hazard trees damaged or destroyed in the Maui Wildfires that have not submitted an application for the alternative program by that date are hereby declared a public nuisance and health hazard and shall be subject to nuisance abatement pursuant to this ordinance. - E. The designated department director may extend deadlines under the alternative program as necessary and appropriate to facilitate the cleanup, avoid undue hardship, and to protect public health and safety. - F. Notwithstanding any contrary provision in the Maui County code, no building permit for demolition shall be required for private fire debris removal work for which the Alternative Program has issued an approval to allow such work to proceed.